 #2: The "Balanced" Corpus Callosum — How Meditation Boosts Creativity, Brain Power

-A 2012 UCLA School of Medicine study found that meditators "corpus callosum", the grand central station-like cable of nerves connecting the brain hemispheres, was remarkably stronger, thicker, and more well connected.
-This bridgelike structure is super helpful in getting your brain halves to communicate with each other like never before.
-What does this monumental healthy "neuroplastic" brain discovery mean for you?
+A 2012 UCLA School of Medicine study found that the "corpus callosum," the grand central station-like cable of nerves cross-linking the brain hemispheres, was remarkably stronger, thicker, and more well connected in meditation practitioners.

 Activated Corpus Callosum Benefits: ▲Creativity | ▲Brain Balance | ▲Intuition | ▲Success | ▲Focus | ▲Deep Thought | ▲Mental Health | ▲Memory | ▲Clear Thought | ▲Happiness | ▲Musical Ability | ▲Coordination | ▲Ambidexterity | ▲Vision | ▲Hemispheric Communication | ▼Dyslexia | Back To Top Menu↑